Netcracker/KubeMarine/documentation/Installation.md

 * labels, and taints - specify at global level only if the [Mini-HA Scheme](#mini-ha-scheme) is used.
 For more information about the listed parameters, refer to the following section.

 Note: To establish an ssh connection, you can use either a keyfile or a password.
+In case if you are specifying both, keyfile will be considered on priority.

+Note: Set an environment variable with the desired password.
+For example, you can use `export PASS="your_password"`.
+In the cluster.yaml file, specify the password field using the environment variable syntax.
+For instance: `password: '{{ env.PASS }}'`.
+This syntax instructs the code to fetch the value from the PASS environment variable and substitute it into the password field when reading the configuration file.
 ### nodes

 In the `nodes` section, it is necessary to describe each node of the future cluster.